 Two-thirds of the time, it provides no data that is useful in treating the patient, but one-third of the time it reveals a range of potential problems for which you need to be prepared.

-They fall into four categories:
+An inattentive approach falls into four categories:

 a.
 Those that will impact pain management – this include history of DUIs, drunk and disorderly, and narcotics charges that suggest a potential for abusing (or even selling) prescribed pain medication.

 b.
 Those that complicate the financial picture – these include ongoing legal battles, past (or current) bankruptcies, or any conflict that places additional financial burden or responsibility upon the patient and/or family.

 c.
 Those that call into question the patient’s honesty – these include arrests for bad checks, various theft charges or any legal entanglement in which the patient has taken advantage of others for material gain.